Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Up and Cross Over the N-550 Again on day eight of the Camino InglésUp and Cross Over the N-550 Again

 Pass the 3.0 kilometer marker on the other side of the N-550.
 Wow!
 Is it that much longer for city walking?
 Santiago is a a big town.
-The good news is that you must find yet another side street to make the city walking more pleasant, called the Rúa de Mallou.
+The good news is that you must find yet another side street to the right after crossing the N-550, to make the city walking more pleasant, called the Rúa de Mallou.

 Cruceiro Along the Rúa de Mallou on day eight of the Camino InglésCruceiro Along the Rúa de Mallou